 Break periods.
 These closings allow for considerable cost savings, not to mention environmental conservation, for the College community.
 If you are a student who needs housing during these periods (international student, student teacher, athlete), you may want to consider housing in other buildings.
 During breaks, students living in the buildings listed above will need to find alternate housing in a residence hall that remains open during breaks.
 By choosing rooms in buildings other than those listed above, you are more likely to be able to stay in your own room during a break.

-academic year.
+2014-2015 academic year.
 All costs are applied to student accounts.
-First Year parking is prohibited unless an exemption has been granted by Public Safety.
+First-Year parking is prohibited unless an exemption has been granted by the Department of Public Safety.
 Off-campus

 Alpha Chi Rho, Appleford, Phi Delta Theta, Eisenhower Institute., and 209 N. Washington St. residents will require a residential parking permit in addition to their individual class vehicle permit.
 These areas are regulated by borough zoning ordinances.
 This program is coordinated through the Offices of Residence Life and Greek Organizations.
 Permits for these parking areas are available on a first-come, first-served basis through the